 Content in general proved to be hot topic, with all agreeing that too much is created by the sector, often on the same subject matter, with few calls to action or how the firm can help solve the issue.
 The need for standout through compelling content was evident, with two of our experts suggesting that non-essential articles should be removed from a website and be archived or put in a log-in area, based on interaction, rather than the date published.
 All agreed that they should create less content, but create better content.

 What was also clear is that when it comes to a firm’s content strategy, the analysis of website analytics and a clear understanding who is actually visiting and interacting your firm’s website and social channels is more important than ever.

 The ‘search’ for the perfect website search functionality goes on, with several different viewpoints shared on how best to achieve this.
 However, what was unanimous was the need to be able to adjust the weighting of search results to meet the needs of a firm’s priorities, i.e. Partners or thought leadership that needed to be surfaced strategically.
 The balance between search technology and knowing your firm’s search expectations is critical.

 To conclude our discussions, we spoke at length about the future of law firm websites, with several of our industry colleagues expressing the opinion that the site of the future needs to take a far less passive approach, but instead be more confident, authentic and credible – an experience where brand is amplified and personalised web content is delivered.

-If you would like to know more about Living Ratings or how we can create award-winning and evidence-driven brands and digital experiences for your firm please contact Duncan Shaw in London, Kevin Windorf in New York or Aliena Lai in Hong Kong.
+If you would like to know more about Living Ratings or how we can create award-winning and evidence-driven brands and digital experiences for your firm, please contact Greg Hobden in London, Kevin Windorf in New York or Gigi Yung in Hong Kong.